Bypass certificate pinning on rooted android device

 --- modify smali files ---

-apktool b app_name
+apktool b app_name -o app_name.apk

 keytool -genkey -keystore test.keystore -validity 10000 -alias test

-adb install -r app_name.apk
+adb install -r app_name_signed.apk

 Install KODI on raspiNAS